Need to talk? Call 1800 882 436.

 • bluish or very pale skin

-How do you treat colds and flu in babies?
+How can I treat colds and flu in babies and young children?

 Young babies with upper respiratory tract infections sniffle a lot and may cough a little.
-Even if your baby seems to be breathing comfortably, they may have trouble feeding if their noses are blocked.
-Proper feeding is important to avoid dehydration and loss of weight.
+Even if your baby seems to be breathing comfortably, they may have trouble feeding if their nose is blocked.
+Proper feeding is important to avoid dehydration and weight loss.

 Babies with colds and flu need: